Ma1i/cf-bypass/README.md

 # random
-These are random scripts I have taken and changed from other ppl or scripts I have made
+These are random scripts I have taken and/or made from other peoples scripts

+Most of these I host on Replit.com replit.com/@Johnny564
+Discord ~ Mali#7211